yespiggy/tp/docs/DeveloperGuide.md

     4. Test case: `deletenote 99 1`
         - Expected: No note is deleted as the startup index is out of range.
 Error message about invalid startup index is shown.

+### Adding a Person to a Startup

+1. Adding a person to a startup with valid input
+   1. Prerequisites: There must be at least one startup stored in CapitalConnect.

+   2. Test case (compulsory fields only): `add-p 1 pn/John pe/johndoe@gmail.com` <br>
+      Expected: The startup at position 1 has a person added to it.
+Details of the `Person` is shown in the key employee box if the startup card with index 1 is selected

+   3. Test case (all fields specified): `add-p 1 pn/Joe pe/joe@gmail.com pd/founder` <br>
+      Expected: The `Startup` at position 1 has a `Person` added to it.
+Details of the `Person` is shown in the key employee box if the startup card with index 1 is selected.

+2. Adding a person to a startup with invalid input
+   1. Prerequisites: There must be at least one startup stored in CapitalConnect.
+For our example we assume there are less than 50 startups stored in CapitalConnect and a person with the email `johndoe@gmail.com` is already stored inside the startup with index 1.
+   2. Test case (missing compulsory field): `add-p 1 pe/jane@gmail.com pd/founder` <br>
+      Expected: No `Person` added to the `Startup`.
+Error details shown in the status message.
+The key employee box remains unchanged.
+   3. Test case (invalid index): `add-p 99 pn/Amy pe/amy@gmail.com pd/founder` <br>
+      Expected: No `Person` added to the `Startup`.
+Error details shown in the status message.
+The key employee box remains unchanged.
+   4. Test case (duplicate email): `add-p 1 pn/Jess pe/johndoe@gmail.com pd/founder` <br>
+      Expected: No `Person` added to the `Startup`.
+Error details shown in the status message.
+The key employee box remains unchanged.
+   5. Test case (repeated fields): `add-p 1 pn/Jess pn/James pe/johndoe@gmail.com pd/founder` <br>
+      Expected: No `Person` added to the `Startup`.
+Error details shown in the status message.
+The key employee box remains unchanged.
+   6. Test case (invalid format for one field): `add-p 1 pn/Amy* pe/johndoe@gmail.com pd/founder` <br>
+      Expected: No `Person` added to the `Startup`.
+Error details shown in the status message.
+The key employee box remains unchanged.
+   7. Other incorrect `add-p` commands to try: `add-p 1 pn/`, `add-p`
+      Expected: similar to previous

+### Editing a Person in a Startup

+1. Editing a person in a startup with valid input
+   1. Prerequisites: The startup at index 1 contains at least 1 person.
+      No person inside the startup at index 1 has the email `josh@gmail.com` and `jay@gmail.com`
+   2. Test case (name specified): `edit-p 1 1 pn/John` <br>
+      Expected: The name of the first person inside the startup at index 1 gets edited to `John`.
+Details of the updated `Person` is shown in the key employee box if the startup card with index 1 is selected
+   3. Test case (email specified): `edit-p 1 1 pe/josh@gmail.com` <br>
+      Expected: The email of the first person inside the startup at index 1 gets edited to `josh@gmail.com`.
+Details of the updated `Person` is shown in the key employee box if the startup card with index 1 is selected
+   4. Test case (description specified): `edit-p 1 1 pd/ceo` <br>
+      Expected: The description of the first person inside the startup at index 1 gets edited to `ceo`.
+Details of the updated `Person` is shown in the key employee box if the startup card with index 1 is selected
+   5. Test case (empty description specified): `edit-p 1 1 pd/` <br>
+      Expected: The description of the first person inside the startup at index 1 is removed.
+Details of the updated `Person` is shown in the key employee box if the startup card with index 1 is selected
+   4. Test case (all fields specified): `edit-p 1 1 pn/Jay pe/jay@gmail.com pd/founder` <br>
+      Expected: The details of the first person inside the startup at index 1 gets edited.
+Details of the updated `Person` is shown in the key employee box if the startup card with index 1 is selected.

+2. Editing a person in a startup with invalid input
+    1. Prerequisites: For our example, we assume there are less than 10 startups stored in CapitalConnect and less than 10 person stored in the startup at index 1.
+We also assume a person with the email `johndoe@gmail.com` is already stored inside the startup with index 1.
+    2. Test case (missing person index): `edit-p 1 pn/name pd/founder` <br>
+       Expected: No `Person` gets edited.
+Error details shown in the status message.
+    3. Test case (invalid startup index): `edit-p 99 1 pn/Amy pe/amy@gmail.com pd/founder` <br>
+       Expected: No `Person` gets edited.
+Error details shown in the status message.
+    4. Test case (invalid person index): `edit-p 1 50 pn/Amy pe/amy@gmail.com pd/founder` <br>
+       Expected: No `Person` gets edited.
+Error details shown in the status message.
+    5. Test case (duplicate email): `edit-p 1 1 pn/Jess pe/johndoe@gmail.com pd/founder` <br>
+       Expected: No `Person` gets edited.
+Error details shown in the status message.
+    6. Test case (invalid format for one field): `edit-p 1 1 pn/Amy* pe/johndoe@gmail.com pd/founder` <br>
+       Expected: No `Person` gets edited.
+Error details shown in the status message.
+    7. Other incorrect `edit-p` commands to try: `edit-p 1 1 pn/`, `edit-p`, `edit-p 1 1 pe/email`
+       Expected: similar to previous

+### Deleting a Person from a Startup

+1. Deleting a person from a startup with valid input
+    1. Prerequisites: The startup at index 1 contains at least 1 person.
+    2. Test case : `delete-p 1 1` <br>
+       Expected: The first person inside the startup at index 1 gets deleted.
+       Details of the `Person` is removed from the key employee box if the startup card with index 1 is selected

+2. Deleting a person from a startup with invalid input
+   1. Prerequisites: For our example, we assume there are 50 startups stored in CapitalConnect and there are 10 person stored in the startup at index 1.
+   2. Test case (invalid startup index): `delete-p 99 1` <br>
+     Expected: No `Person` gets deleted.
+Error details shown in the status message.
+   3. Test case (invalid person index): `delete-p 1 50` <br>
+     Expected: No `Person` gets deleted.
+Error details shown in the status message.
+   4. Test case (missing person index): `edit-p 1 pn/name pd/founder` <br>
+      Expected: No `Person` gets deleted.
+Error details shown in the status message.
+   5. Test case (no index specified): `delete-p` <br>
+      Expected: No `Person` gets deleted.
+Error details shown in the status message.

 ## **Appendix: Planned Enhancement**